 What if you want to know how to use an oscilloscope without the «Auto Set» – like old-school analog oscilloscope for example?

-Then, there are two main knobs to focus on:
+Then, there are three main knobs to focus on:

 - Vertical Volts/Div